 Funding for our grants comes principally from the following three sources;

-Charitable Trusts – We enjoy support from nearly 100 different Charitable Trusts each year, such as the Unite Foundation, who contribute to the relief budget as well as general running costs.
+Charitable Trusts – We enjoy support from nearly 100 different Charitable Trusts each year, who contribute to the relief budget as well as general running costs.

 How do we distribute grants?